Graphic design

 Graphic design is a collaborative process between a client and a designer — in conjunction with producers of form — to convey a specific message to a targeted audience.
 The term "graphic design" can also refer to a number of artistic and professional disciplines that focus on visual communication...

-er, best known for his corporate logo designs, including the logos for IBM
+er, best known for his corporate logo designs, including the logos for IBMIBM

 International Business Machines is a multinational computer, technology and IT consulting corporation headquartered in Armonk, North Castle, New York, United States.
 IBM is the world's fourth largest technology company and the second most valuable by global brand...